 Looking to create a little edgy cool atmosphere?
 The Riedel O stemless collection brings a modern edge to your soirée (and did I mention it’s my personal favorite?).
+If you want a stunning table setting, try the new Performance Series.

 Best for: Large parties, bar service at weddings or wine lovers who entertain a lot and need a quality, versatile glass.